 Therefore, an injury to the leg may have serious and sometimes lifelong implications for the victim, you can make a claim for an injury if the accident was the result of another person's negligence.
 Compensation can be used to cover the cost of medical bills, rehabilitation and loss of earnings, and will be based on the severity of your accident.
 If you, a family member or friend, have suffered an injury and require legal advice, get in touch with one of our personal injury solicitors today.

-Common causes of Leg Injuries include:
+What do common causes of Leg Injuries include?

 The common causes of Leg injury include: